mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

    ![Configuring VSTS Git URL](images/jenkins-vstsrepo.png)

-   **Note:** The VSTS Git repos are private.
-So you will need to provide the user credentials to access the repository.
-If you have not set the Git credentials, you can so from the VSTS.
-Select the **Clone** link, provide the user name and password and then click on the **OK** button.
+   **Note:** The VSTS Git repos are private and hence will need to provide the user credentials to access the repository.
+If you have not configured the Git credentials, it can be done from the VSTS.
+Select the **Clone** option, provide the user name and password and then click on the **OK** button.

    ![Generating Git Credentials](images/vsts-generategitcreds.png)